 I. What is Romance?

-In the strictest academic terms, a romance is a narrative genre in literature that involves a mysterious, adventurous, or spiritual a story line where the focus is on a quest that involves bravery and strong values, not a love interest.
+In the strictest academic terms, a romance is a narrative genre in literature that involves a mysterious, adventurous, or spiritual story line where the focus is on a quest that involves bravery and strong values, not always a love interest.
 However, modern definitions of romance also include stories that have a relationship issue as the main focus.

 II.
 Examples of Romance

 In the academic sense, an example of a romance is a story in which the main character is a hero who must conquer various challenges as part of a quest.
 Each challenge could be its own story and can be taken out of the overall story without harming the plot.

 - A knight who wishes to prove himself by recovering a stolen heirloom from an enemy may find himself attempting to make his way through a dangerous wood filled with thieves.

 - Once he has accomplished this challenge, he may find himself climbing a tall mountain on which a group of people are in trouble.
 He would save the group somehow, and then move on.

 - Then the final stage: the enemy’s kingdom.
 There may be a fair maiden whom he meets and somehow helps or rescues, or perhaps she helps him.